What it means

 FAQ

-Can I negotiate a penalty clause in a contract?+
+Can I negotiate a penalty clause?+

 Are all penalty clauses enforceable?+